 - Mother – known as fresh liquid gold (the doe produces colostrum for about the first 24 hours).

 - Colostrum bank (frozen) – put in the freezer in quantities that you’ll use in Ziploc bags (date the package – it’s good for about a year).
 Do not microwave or overheat to reconstitute (put in a warm water bath instead) or you’ll destroy the benefits.
-We forgot to get some of this from Tinker Bell due to the excitement, but will be sure to get some when Jewel Box kids.

 - Another Farm

 - Artificial Sources – goat colostrum replacer from sources like Jeffers, etc.

 - BoSe Shot – in areas where selenium is deficient, some give a BoSe shot to all kids and some give a shot to only those that appear weak.
 Administer the BoSe subcutaneously at ¼ to ½ cc per kid at 1 to 3 days*.

 - CDT Shot – if the mother doe was given a CDT shot 30 days in advance of kidding, some say that the CDT shot at 1 – 3 days is not necessary – that then the CDT shot is only necessary at 30 days.
 Administer the CDT shot subcutaneously at 2 cc’s per kid at 1 to 3 days and then again at 30 days (they need to have the one at 30 days as a minimum)*.

 *Whenever vaccinating, have Epinephrine on hand in case of shock, 1/10 to ¼ cc to be administered subcutaneously.